 The sequence Math 115-116-215 is the standard complete introduction to the concepts and methods of calculus.
-It is taken by the majority of students intending to concentrate in mathematics, science, or engineering as well as students heading for many other fields.
+It is taken by the majority of students intending to major in mathematics, science, or engineering as well as students heading for many other fields.
 The emphasis is on concepts and solving problems rather than theory and proof.
 All sections are given two uniform midterms and a uniform final exam.

-Math 174 (Proofs in Geometry) and Math 175 (Intro. to Cryptology) require permission from the honors mathematics placement advisor, but are also open to students not enrolled in the LS&A Honors Program.
-The natural sequel to either Math 174 or Math 175 is Math 176 (Explorations in Topology and Analysis); a course that is taught in an inquiry based learning method and is intended to prepare students for math 285 (Honors Calculus III).
+Math 175, 176, 285, and 286.
+Math 175 (Intro to Cryptology) requires permission from an honors mathematics placement advisor, but it is open to students not enrolled in the LSA Honors Program.
+The natural sequel to Math 175 is Math 176 (Explorations in Calculus); a course that is taught using inquiry based learning methods and is intended to prepare students for Math 285 (Honors Multivariable and Vector Calculus).

-Math 156, 255, and 256 form the applied honors calculus sequence for science concentrators and engineering students.
+Math 156, 285, and 286 form the applied honors calculus sequence for science concentrators and engineering students.
 It is assumed that students are well-acquainted with the material of high school calculus (as evidenced by a score of 4 or 5 on the AB or BC Calculus exam, for example).
 To provide students with the solid mathematical background they will need for subsequent coursework in mathematics, engineering, and science, the course gives equal time to applications and theory.
 In particular, while definitions are stated precisely and theorems are derived, technical details are often omitted.

 The sequence Math 185-186-285-286 is an introduction to calculus at the honors level.
 Math 185 (Honors Calculus I) presupposes a higher level of accomplishment in high school math courses and covers the theory behind the calculus.
 Most, though not all, students in Math 185 have completed a high school calculus course.
-Math 186 is usually followed by Math 285; after completion of Math 285, a prospective honors concentrator should take Math 286 followed by Math 451 and Math 217.
-Admission to Math 185 requires permission of the honors mathematics placement advisor, but is also open to students not enrolled in the LSA Honors Program.
+Math 186 is usually followed by Math 285; after completion of Math 285, a prospective honors concentrator should take Math 286 followed by Math 217 and Math 451.
+Admission to Math 185 requires permission of the honors mathematics placement advisor, but it is open to students not enrolled in the LSA Honors Program.

 Math 295 (Honors Mathematics I), together with the succeeding courses Math 296-395-396, provides an intensive introduction to theoretical mathematics.
 From the beginning, students are exposed to abstract concepts.
-These courses require a higher level of interest and commitment than either of the other honors introductory sequences.
-Most students in Math 295 have completed a high school calculus course The student who completes Math 396 is prepared to explore the world of mathematics at the advanced undergraduate and graduate level.
-Admission to Math 295 requires permission from the honors mathematics placement advisor, but it is also open to students not enrolled in the LSA Honors Program.
+These courses require a higher level of interest and commitment than the other honors introductory sequences.
+Most students in Math 295 have completed a high school calculus course.
+The student who completes Math 396 is prepared to explore the world of mathematics at the advanced undergraduate and graduate level.
+Admission to Math 295 requires permission from an honors mathematics placement advisor, but is open to students not enrolled in the LSA Honors Program.

-Students who enter the University with a score of 4 or 5 on either the AB or BC Advanced Placement exam in Mathematics have several additional options.
-A student should check with their College's general advisor or a Mathematics faculty advisor as to which mathematics course would be the most appropriate to complete their first year.
-Advanced Placement credit is granted in varying amounts as explained by a memo available from the Undergraduate Office.
+Students who enter the University with a score of 7 on the HL International Baccalaureate exam in Mathematics or 5 on the AB or BC Advanced Placement exam in Mathematics have several additional options.
+A student should check with their College's general advisor or a Mathematics faculty advisor as to which mathematics course would be the most appropriate.
+Advanced Placement credit is granted in varying amounts.
+For a guide of AP credit, please visit https://admissions.umich.edu/apply/freshmen-applicants/ap-ib-credit.

-Mechanics of The Major
+Mechanics of the Major